E-Cigarette Injuries – Here’s How To Get Compensated

 E-cigarettes are powered by a lithium ion battery, much like the type you find in your typical cell phone.
 In addition, they are filled with chemicals such as glycerin, propylene glycol, flavoring compounds and a tiny amount of nicotine.
 They are undoubtedly convenient since they can be ‘lit’ at any time and last much longer than your average cigarette.
 In addition, they don’t contain as many noxious and carcinogenic compounds as ordinary cigarettes, making them a healthier option for both the smoker and the people around them.

 Given the increasing demand for e-cigarettes, manufacturers are rushing the lithium ion batteries contained in them through production in order not to miss out on supplying and cornering the market.
 Due to this rush, they may not put these batteries as well as the cigarette’s electronic circuits through stringent tests to make sure they are safe for use.

 E-cigarette injuries are caused by the overheating and explosion of these units which spray their contents onto the smoker and other people’s faces.
 These liquids are usually hot and caustic, containing chemicals which can eat away at a person’s skin and bones.

 Here are some of the most common e-cig injuries:

 - Broken nose

 - Psychological trauma

 The U.S. Fire Administration has said that over 80 percent of e-cig explosions happen when the device is being charged.
 The cause of these explosions is almost always due to lithium ion battery failure, and the faulty batteries have been known to fly a couple of feet across rooms, making them dangerous projectiles.

-If you or someone you know has suffered an e-cig injury in Indiana, don’t wait to contact us.
+If you or someone you know has suffered an e-cig injury, don’t wait to contact us.
 Please call us today 877-561-3004 for your free case evaluation.
 Thanks, and we look forward to hearing from you.